...and there's a helpful blog about going 'live' online, and why you might want to do it.

 Faith in Later Life have collected resources together including 'Activities for Older Adults during Covid-19', 'What about older people who aren't online?' and 'Tackling anxiety and fear in the coronavirus crisis'.

 On occasions the Diocese and Cathedral stream special services.
-These can be found on the Diocesan and Cathedral YouTube Channels and the Diocesan Facebook page.
+These can be found on the Diocesan and Cathedral YouTube Channels and Facebook pages.

 The Bishop of Southwark streams services from the chapel at Bishop's House, which are available via the Diocesan Facebook and Youtube links above, as well as on Bishop Christopher's Twitter feed.